-The Festival of St. Blaise is from February 2 through 10, but festivities, concerts, and activities begin this weekend.
+The Festival of St. Blaise is from February 2 through 10, and festivities, concerts, and activities begin earlier.
 The festival is a “celebration of Croatia’s past and a spiritual and religious unification of the city and surrounding countryside.”
-It’s part of Dubrovnik’s spirit and love of LIBERTAS.
+It’s part of Dubrovnik’s spirit and love of Libertas.

 Kandelora Candle Mass February 2